cisco/mindmeld/source/userguide/kb.rst

 Verify that the Data is Clean
 -----------------------------

 For the question answerer to achieve the best possible performance, it's critical to have clean data in the knowledge base.
-You should not assume that the generic text processing and normalization that the Workbench knowledge base performs is sufficient.
+You should not assume that the generic text processing and normalization that the MindMeld knowledge base performs is sufficient.
 Domain- or application-specific normalizations are often necessary.
 For example, in a food ordering app, menus from different restaurants could differ in format and the conventions they use.

 Good practice dictates that you inspect the data to identify noise and inconsistency in the dataset, then clean up and normalize the data as needed.
 In order for your app to achieve high accuracy, it's important to do this as a pre-processing task.